DataDog/hiring-engineers/MattAnswers.md

 ## Datadog Hiring Exercise **Matt Eastling** Questions and Answers

 Thank you very much for the opportunity to move forward with the hiring proecss at Datadog.
-Through each component of the process I have been able to obtain quite a bit of insight about your organization.
-I particularly liked the hiring exercise as it really inspired me and allowed me to get to know Datadog from a technical point of view.
+Through each component of the process I have been able to obtain quite a bit of insight about the Datadog platform and configuration.
+I particularly liked the hiring exercise experience as it really inspired me to get under the hood and accomplish a tangible amount of learning about Datadog technology overall.

-Below, please find my answers to each of the questions/activties defined in the technical exercise for the position of Solution Engineer.
+Pease find my answers below to each of the questions/activties defined in the technical exercise for the position of Solution Engineer.

 I look forward to your review and please let me know if there are any questions regarding my submission.

 -Matt Eastling

 ## Prerequisites - Setup the environment

 Environments Utilized:
 * MS Windows 8.1
 * Ubuntu 12 / MySQL

+Ubuntu:

 Vagrant Init